-If you’re someone who is caring, outgoing and enjoys working with your hands, you should consider the Dental Assistant programs at Carrington College® and Carrington College® California.
+If you’re someone who is caring, outgoing and enjoys working with your hands, you should consider the Dental Assisting programs at Carrington College® and Carrington College® California.
 It’s tailored to those with skillful fingers and who are able to pay close attention to details.
 That includes one of the biggest details of all, patient comfort.

 As a dental assistant, your responsibilities may include charting, patient communication and administrative functions such as scheduling.
 You can also help with assisting dentists with a variety of chair-side procedures.